knative/docs/serving/samples/thumbnailer-go/README.md

 knative-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d
 ```

-Sometimes the newly deployed app may take few seconds to initialize.
-You can check its status like this
+The newly deployed app may take few seconds to initialize.
+You can check its status
+by entering the following command:

 ```
 kubectl -n default get pods
 ```

-The Knative Serving ingress service will automatically be assigned an IP so let's capture that IP so we can use it in subsequent `curl` commands
+The Knative Serving ingress service will automatically be assigned an IP,
+so let's capture the IP and Host URL in variables so that we can use them
+in `curl` commands:

 ```
 # Put the Host name into an environment variable.